samantha-payson/crpg/README.md

 of skinned and static meshes).

-The project is called CRPG because I might someday want to make a simple "Computer RPG" game with it.
+The project is called CRPG because I might someday want to make a simple "Computer RPG" game with it.-

-A lot of the base code is based on ideas from [vkguide.dev](), but I have made significant modifications and expansions, as well as deviating from their designs in many ways.
+A lot of the base code is based on ideas from [vkguide.dev][vkguide], but I have made significant modifications and expansions, as well as deviating from their designs in many ways.

 I've implemented this on a laptop running Arch Linux with integrated graphics